ModuKai/RateMyCSProfessor/docs/design/RCSP_SDD.md

 <a name="intro_scope_profiles"></a>
 - 1.2.1 <i>Profiles</i>

 <p>In general, profiles may be highly customizable pages (which are also open to inspection by RCSP staff to prevent inappropriateness) belonging to a single user.
-The medium through which customizability is installed into each profile may be an interface which allows the writing of markdown and stylesheet code, which is dealt with accordingly, returning feedback to the user regarding the status of their input.</p>
+The medium through which customizability is installed into each profile may be an interface which allows the writing of markdown and stylesheet code, which is dealt with accordingly by our processing and storage components, returning feedback to the user regarding the status of their input.</p>

 <table>
   <tr>